Shout, arrest, repeat: Inside the Kavanaugh hearing protests

 Dreith acknowledged that the numbers are on Kavanaugh’s side but said she and other protesters are hoping to bolster Democrats on the committee and possibly sway one or two Republicans.
 They are also conducting phone call campaigns in each senator’s home state.

-At the very least, the protests managed to annoy one prominent Republican.
+At the very least, the protests managed to annoy one prominent Republican on the committee.
 Utah Sen. Orrin Hatch, after being interrupted by a woman in the crowd, snapped, “I think we should have this loudmouth removed.
 We shouldn’t have to put up with this kind of stuff.”

+President Donald Trump even weighed in on the interruptions.
+In an Oval Office interview Tuesday with The Daily Caller, Trump called the protests “embarrassing for the country” and wondered why the disruptions were allowed to continue.

+“In the old days, we used to throw them out.
+Today, I guess they just keep screaming,” Trump said.

 Dreith said she and the other arrestees were hustled down to the building’s basement while wearing plastic zip-tie handcuffs and kept in a garage-like holding area.
 After about five hours, they were charged and released after waiving their right to a trial and paying a $35 fee.